 Water and Dust Resistance

-The INDY Hand has an IP65 rating, meaning that it is completely dustproof and is protected from water splashing and/or low-pressure water jets from any angle.
-However, it cannot be submerged in water.
+The Manifesto has an IP54 rating, meaning that it is protected from a limited amount of dust and other particles but it is not dustproof.
+It is also protected against water splashing from any angle but it cannot be submerged in water.

 Suitability for Above-the-Elbow Solutions

-The MANIFESTO Hand is currently available in India, France, the UAE and other Gulf countries that can access installation in the UAE, Malaysia, and South Africa and other African countries that can access installation in South Africa.
+The Manifesto is currently available in India, France, the UAE and other Gulf countries that can access installation in the UAE, Malaysia, and South Africa and other African countries that can access installation in South Africa.

-The INDY Hand offers a one-year standard warranty against defects in materials or workmanship under normal use.
+The Manifesto Hand offers a one-year standard warranty against defects in materials or workmanship under normal use.